 - Developing leadership skills based on UW-Madison's new Leadership Framework

-- Participating in a community engagement project that will help you build connections between your communities
+- Participating in a semester-long project that will help you build connections between your communities

 - Leaving with a stronger sense of self after exploring your own identities through the lenses of identity models, queer narratives, and intersectional work

 We will meet every Monday, January 26-April 20 from 6:00-8:00pm in the LGBT Campus Center.
 Participants will discuss readings about queer experiences, different models of leadership, and how to build a framework for your work that considers overlapping power and oppressions.
 Their work centers on an individually-tailored, 8-week community engagement project with a campus or community organization, and they present on that project at the end of the program.
 The program combines social identity and community building with development of campus and community organizing and leadership skills.